Holmes-090/Reddit-Bulk-Downloader/README.md

 # Bulk-Downloader
-Bulk Downloader for downloading images, videos, and other files from a url, including saved Reddit posts.
+Bulk Downloader for downloading images, videos, and other files from a web url, including saved Reddit posts.

 Instructions:
 1. log into the desired website if required